-The 7 stages of Alzheimer’s dementia are also characterized as early onset Alzheimer’s or early stage, moderate of mid stage Alzheimer’s, and severe or late stage Alzheimer’s.
+The 7 stages of Alzheimer’s dementia are also characterized as :

-The sign of Alzheimer’s present differently in different individuals.
-A person can exhibit different behaviors and physical changes in the numbered different stages at one time.
-I think it is easier to identify a person in early, mid or late stage Alzheimer’s than to worry about being concerned about trying to be specific and trying to identify what numbered stage an individual may be presently functioning.
-The 7 stages of Alzheimer’s dementia for some individuals are just not that clear cut.
-Some individuals will progress very slowly and show signs of behaviors or physical indications of the next level intermittently.
+I think it is easier to identify a person in early, mid or late stage Alzheimer’s.
+This is easier than worrying about being concerned about trying to be specific.
+Many try to identify what numbered stage an individual may be presently functioning.
+The fact is, as a person advances, they may show signs and symptoms of different levels.

 Or an individual may experience several good days in a row you are sure that they are improving.
-It is the cruel nature of this illness that gives us those glimmers of hope and moments of the seeing the person we once knew and loved.
+It is the cruel nature of this illness.
+It gives us those glimmers of hope and moments of the seeing the person we once knew and loved.

-Still others will have rapid periods of deterioration and may even skip several of the numbered stages all together.
+Still others will have rapid periods of deterioration.
+They may even skip several of the numbered stages all-together.
 So, as you read this information, please understand, with this disease, there is nothing cut and dry.

-These stages are a reference guide, to prepare you for what may lie ahead for you as you provide care for the aging senior with Alzheimer’s.
+These stages are a reference guide.
+To prepare you for what may lie ahead for you as you provide care for the aging senior with Alzheimer’s.
 Use this information as a tool to plan for the future.

-The framework for the seven stages of Alzheimer’s dementia is based on a system developed by Barry Reisberg, M.D., Clinical Director of the New York University School of
+The seven stages of Alzheimer’s dementia is based on a system developed by Barry Reisberg, M.D, Clinical Director of the New York University School of

 7 stages of Alzheimer’s Dementia

 Stages of Alzheimer’s Dementia 1